 The two most common problems associated with algae in a pond are:

 - When you have an algae “bloom,” and it clouds the water.
-This can range from a slightly cloudy green color to the point where it’s difficult to see into the water.
+The water can look a slightly cloudy green color and might be very difficult to see through.

 - When you get the “bad” type of algae, which is referred to as ﬁlamentous algae.
 This type of algae does not necessarily affect the clarity of the water.
 Still, it can grow in clumps or stringy masses to the point that it threatens to overtake the pond.

 Let us discuss these one at a time.

 In the ﬁrst situation, your pond water, which was once clear, has suddenly turned green.
 Here is what has happened.
 The “good or healthy” type of algae begins to reproduce faster than the usual rate, also known as a bloom.
 Similar to how a ﬂower might bloom and give off pollen, this type of algae will suddenly release millions of single-cell algae, only 3 microns in size.
 These cells are too small for any ﬁlter to pick up.